Short Term and Long Term Capital Gains Differences

-- On the basis of the duration of financial and capital assets held, we decide whether it’s a short-term asset or a long-term asset.
-And on the basis of that, we either receive short-term capital gains or long-term capital gains.
+- On the basis of the duration of financial and capital assets held, we decide whether it’s a short or a long-term asset.
+And on the basis of that, we receive either one of them.

 - Short-term capital gain can be earned on short-term assets and long-term capital gain can be earned on long-term assets.

 - In the case of financial assets, the short-term capital gain can be earned when the asset is held for less than a year.
-For long-term capital gain, the financial asset has to be held for more than a year.
+For later, the financial asset has to be held for more than a year.

-- If a capital asset is held for less than 24 months (for immovable asset) and 36 months (for movable asset), we will have short-term capital gain (STCG) and if a capital asset is held for more than 24 months (for immovable asset) and 36 months (for movable asset), we will receive long-term capital gain by selling it off.
+- If a capital asset is held for less than 24 months (for immovable asset) and 36 months (for movable asset), we will have STCG and if a capital asset is held for more than 24 months (for immovable asset) and 36 months (for movable asset), we will receive long-term capital gain by selling it off.

-- Short-term capital gain can be calculated by taking the full value of consideration and then deducting the expenses required to transfer the asset, cost of acquisition, cost of the improvement, and an exemption (if any).
+- STCG can be calculated by taking the full value of consideration and then deducting the expenses required to transfer the asset, cost of acquisition, cost of the improvement, and an exemption (if any).
 Long-term capital gain, on the other hand, can be computed by taking the full value of consideration and then deducting the expenses required to transfer the asset, indexed cost of acquisition, indexed cost of the improvement, and an exemption (if any).
-Indexed cost of acquisition and indexed cost of the improvement is calculated by taking the ratio of the inflation of the year of acquiring and the inflation of the year of transferring the asset.
+The indexed cost of acquisition and indexed cost of the improvement is calculated by taking the ratio of the inflation of the year of acquiring and the inflation of the year of transferring the asset.

-- For short-term capital gain, one needs to pay normal tax rate.
+- For STCG, one needs to pay a normal tax rate.
 For long-term capital gain, one needs to pay 20% of tax.

 |Related to||Short-term assets||Long-term assets|